close

 India has managed not to deviate much from the ideal limit in the past decade.
 But the pandemic changed the status quo.
 While the budgeted fiscal deficit was around 3.5% of the GDP, in reality, it came out to be almost thrice ~ 9.3%!

-Apparently, the fiscal deficit for 2021-22 is also estimated to be quite high!
-Let's just hope that the Government will turn around a corner with its vaccination drive.
+Apparently, the fiscal deficit for 2024-25 is estimated to be 5.1% of GDP!
+Let's just hope that the government's wish to reduce it to 4.5% by 2025-26 will be achieved as planned.

 Anyway, what do you think?
 How much of a fiscal deficit is too much?
-Tell us
+Tell us in the comments below.

 comment on this article